Samsung/ONE/docs/howto/how-to-build-package.md

 ## Optimize circle model

-circle model can be optimized to run faster and make the model smaller.
+circle model can be optimized for better performance and smaller size.
 Typical optimization algorithm for this is to fuse some patterns of operators to one fused operator.